 Love Leabhar Gaeilge was set up in 2014 with the dual aims of encouraging the joy of reading through Irish and encouraging shops and libraries to stock more contemporary Irish books.
 The scheme represents all the major Irish publishers and is funded by Foras na Gaeilge.
 Each season they promote a new collection of children and adult Irish books through scheduled marketing campaigns.
 We are delighted to see this important Irish Language category fully supported in the awards.

 BORD GÁIS ENERGY

 Bord Gáis Energy is a gas, electricity and energy services supplier in the Republic of Ireland.
 The company has been in operation since 1976 and currently supplies energy and services to over 680,000 business and residential customers.
 In 2014, Bord Gáis Energy became part of the global Centrica plc Group.
-Bord Gáis Energy is a long term supporter of the arts and became headline sponsor of the Irish Book Awards in 2010.
-Since then, the company has proven to be a perfect partner, bringing resources, expertise and passion to the cause.
-Bord Gáis Energy is also category sponsor for the International Recognition Award, the Sports Book of the Year and the overall Book of the Year.
+Bord Gáis Energy is a long term supporter of the arts and was the headline sponsor of the Irish Book Awards from 2010-17.
+Bord Gáis Energy remains the category sponsor for the Sports Book of the Year.

 RTÉ RADIO 1